NorthernWidget/NorthernWidget-libraries/README.md

 At this point, you should have all the libraries required to compile any Northern Widget code.

+If you are running the Arduino IDE, you may need to restart it in order to for the changes to take effect.

+Repeat these steps if you would like to obtain updated library versions.

+#### Option B: git

+***Easier for updating to the latest library versions***

+1. Click on the green "Clone or download" button on this page.
+2. Obtain the link and clone it to your Arduino "libraries" folder (e.g., using `git clone` from the command line)

+At this point, you should have all the libraries required to compile any Northern Widget code.

-If you are running the Arduino IDE, you will need to restart it in order to for the changes to take effect.
+If you are running the Arduino IDE, you may need to restart it in order to for the changes to take effect.

+If you would like to obtain updated library versions, simply run `git pull` in the Arduino libraries folder.

 ### Reporting and fixing issues